Documentation Index

 Crew and Polecats Are Operating Modes

-- polecats: pooled or transient agents, often with dedicated worktrees
+- polecats: scalable or transient sessions, often with dedicated worktrees

 Where Gas City Deliberately Differs